Reds vs. Cubs Player Props Betting Odds

 India Stats

-- India has 54 hits with 14 doubles, three home runs, 24 walks and 19 RBI.
-He's also stolen eight bases.
+- India has collected 57 hits with 14 doubles, five home runs and 24 walks.
+He has driven in 24 runs with eight stolen bases.

 India Recent Games